Search

 Can the contact order be varied or discharged?

 A contact order can be varied or discharged by the court if the local authority, child, or person named in it applies.
 The contact order can also be discharged by the court.
-If the contact order is discharged, the local authority is still required by section 34 to provide reasonable contact, unless the court issues an order authorising the local authority to refuse contact.
+If the contact order is discharged, the local authority is still required by Section 34 to provide reasonable contact, unless the court issues an order authorising the local authority to refuse contact.

-This information is correct at the time of writing, 27th October 2023.
+This information is correct at the time of writing, 8th August 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.